melmzv/huwiwiQuartoThesis/README.md

 ### Setting up for Reproducible Empirical Research

-This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for a thesis project.

-> **📌 Note:** This repository does not contain any **pull requests** because it is an individual project without ongoing code reviews or feature-based branching workflows.
-However, it includes a **release** after project finish, allowing future collaborative research to build upon this work.

 To start a new reproducible thesis project, follow these steps:
 1. Clone the repository by clicking “Use this Template” at the top of the file list on GitHub.
 2. Remove any files that you don’t need for your specific project.